 For years, tours of Japan by major league baseball stars were entirely one-sided affairs, but no more.
 A team of Japanese stars squeaked by a team of American players 2-1 on November 5, 1988.
 It was the first game in a series barely won by the Americans three games to two, with two ties.

-The list of noteworthy nonYankee players who have died on November 5 includes two righthanded pitchers, a catcher, a first baseman, and three lefty-hitting outfielders.
+The list of noteworthy nonYankee players who have died on November 5 includes three righthanded pitchers, a catcher, a first baseman, and three lefty-hitting outfielders.
 Charlie Root (1970)’s 201-160-40 record from 1923-1941, almost all of it with the Cubs, would be good enough to lead this list, even if he wasn’t also so famous for being the guy against which Babe Ruth hit his alleged “called shot” in the 1932 World Series; and Sam Jones (1971) pitched to a 102-101-9 mark from 1951-1964 featuring three-year stints with the Cardinals and the Giants, and two-year stops with the Indians and the Cubs.
 Catcher Gene Desautels (1994) cleared three fences and drove in 187 runs from 1930-1946 playing mostly with the Tigers, the Red Sox, and the Indians; and first baseman George Stovall (1951) hit most of his 15 long balls and knocked in 564 runs with Cleveland.
 Finally, the three outfielders who hit from the port side are George Treadway (1928), who hit 12 roundtrippers and knocked in 224 runs from 1893-1896 playing more often than not with the Bridegrooms; Dave Robertson (1970), who cleared 47 fences good for 364 rbi’s from 1912-1922 playing most of his games with the Giants and the Cubs; and Willard Marshall (2000), who hit 130 long balls and drove in 604 runs playing in 1942, and from 1946-1955, five of the years in New York with the Giants.
+Righty Buddy Harris (2022) did all of his pitching with the 1970-1971 Astros, with a 1-1 record and no saves, in 22 games, none of them starts.

 Players Who Have Died This Day